Jailbirds (TV series): Cast

 Courtney "Jay" Koranda as was an inmate on the show introduced in episode two, arrested for alleged evading and resisting arrest.
-She was documented on the show detoxing from drug addiction, a result of a phycological spiral following the recent passing of her mother to stage four cancer.
+She was documented on the show detoxing from drug addiction, a result of a psychological spiral following the recent passing of her mother to stage four cancer.
 She is also struggling with the reality of being in a relationship with Kadin whilst behind bars, counting down the days before they can live together again.
 Jay also reveals that she is also a mother of a four-year-old boy.

 Tayler Renee Coatney was an inmate interviewed whereby she disclosed her involvement in a home invasion burglary which resulted in a father and his two sons being murdered.

 Rebecca Temme nicknamed 'Baby Girl' came onto the show as an administratively segregated inmate.
-The show describes her victimisation at a young age with her mother resorting to drug use which placed Rebecca in foster care whereby, she turned violent, began using drugs at the age of ten and placed in jail under suspected murder and robbery charges.
-The documentary places her as a representation of the number incarcerated women who report high rates of childhood victimisation.
+The show describes her victimization at a young age with her mother resorting to drug use which placed Rebecca in foster care whereby, she turned violent, began using drugs at the age of ten and placed in jail under suspected murder and robbery charges.
+The documentary places her as a representation of the number incarcerated women who report high rates of childhood victimization.

 Megan Hawkins nicknamed 'Monster' is an inmate interviewed in episode three, revealing her origins as an East Coast tattoo artist who turned to a life of crime.
 Whilst transferring to the Sacramento County Branch, she revealed to the cameras that she was facing sentences for 'check fraud, grand theft auto, transporting narcotics, possession of a controlled substance and committing a felony during bail.

 Ebony was announced to viewers in episode three when involved in several physical and verbal incidences both inside and outside of prison.
-She was placed into Sacramento County Jail on charges involving burglary, robbery, assault, identity fraud, driving without a licence, evading the police and shoplifting.
+She was placed into Sacramento County Jail on charges involving burglary, robbery, assault, identity fraud, driving without a license, evading the police and shoplifting.
 Although placed under these charges, Ebony dreams of one day becoming a business owner, inspired by her mother who was the owner of a nail salon in Oakland.

 David Matlock who is known as 'Squeeze' for his use of guns is introduced to the audience in episode five as a twenty-four-year-old male prisoner who is charged with theft and unlawful driving of a vehicle with no bail.
 The show explores his start into a lifestyle of crime for the ages of fourteen given his lack of a father figure and exposure from his mother who couldn't pay the rent and resorted to hard drug use.
 He is shown 'toilet talking' to a female inmate called Noonie who is falling for him; however, David is constantly questioning the thought of being in a long-term relationship whilst in prison.